Institutional Reach & Reputation

 Over the past decade, researchers have built a substantial and consistent body of evidence on what happens when people read on paper versus screens.
 The finding has held across dozens of studies, hundreds of thousands of participants, and multiple countries: physical materials produce stronger comprehension, deeper emotional response, and better long-term recall than their digital equivalents.

 A neuroscience study conducted for the USPS by Temple University's Center for Neural Decision Making used eye tracking, biometrics, and fMRI scanning to compare how the brain processes physical and digital materials.
-The results were unambiguous.
-Physical ads activated the ventral striatum – the brain region responsible for assigning value and desirability – at significantly higher rates than digital.
+Physical ads activated the ventral striatum — the brain region responsible for assigning value and desirability — at significantly higher rates than digital.
 Physical materials were processed more emotionally and remembered more durably.

 The practical translation: when you want your message to be genuinely received — not glanced at, not half-read, not opened and immediately archived — you put it in someone's hands.